ryanacarter/ISAT480_Assassins/README.md

 ------------------------------------------------------------------------------------------
 FEATURES:

+	1. Compatible with Android, Linux, OS X, and Windows

-	1. Designed using Kivy, which is an open source python library designed especially for the development of mobile applications.
+	2. Designed using Kivy, which is an open source python library designed especially for the development of mobile applications.

-	2. Bluetooth connectivity allows devices to communicate their proximity from one another.
+	3. Bluetooth connectivity allows devices to communicate their proximity from one another.
 It is essential for the functionality of this application.
 The app must require the user to initiate the device discoverable mode.
 The "BluetoothAdapter" class allows the user to perform tasks such as initiating device discovery.